Our approach to Impactful Products

 Community Care Gaming will work collaboratively to develop, deliver, evaluate and share learnings from our emerging products.
 This will enable us to maintain absolute focus in our start-up phase, understand and learn from our impact.

-The Dome by Community Care Gaming
+THE DOMES by Community Care Gaming

 At Community Care Gaming, we are working with partners to understand how technology might reduce loneliness and social isolation; reduce the risk factors for dementia, and provide an alternative, drug-free prescription for depression among those aged 50 years and over.